This entry is an updated version of a section from White Plains, New York: City of Contrasts in chapter “Houses:”

 The house owned by Howard J. Griffin is also located on west side of North St at 1131 North St and is across from the Maple Moor Golf Course.
 The house has a section which is believed to date back to colonial times.
 The house was renovated in 1923.
 Griffin’s son Chauncey served as mayor of WP from 1931 to 1933.
 The farm land purchased by Howard Griffin in 1879, which contained his cider mill, became the Maple Moor Golf Course in 1925.

 The former Ernest Erbeck home on Mamaroneck Ave is the last house left in the Business District.
-The structure (below to right) dates back to the early 1900’s.
+The structure (below) dates back to the early 1900’s.

-Besides the other apartment buildings mentioned in other sections related to the book there are other apartment buildings that predate 1940 in other areas of the city.
+Besides the apartment buildings mentioned in other sections related to the book there are apartment buildings that predate 1940 in other areas of the city.
 Saxon House (1928) at 23 Old Mamaroneck Rd, Surrey Strathmore (1939) at 90 Bryant Ave, and Bristol House (1930) at 10 Nosband Ave are three.